dvndmy/DCQ-App/README.md

 ## Acknowledgments

-- Thanks to Unsplash for providing the beautiful background images through their API.
+- Thanks to Firebase for providing the Firebase Realtime Database service.

----

-Feel free to add or modify sections based on your project's specific details and requirements.
+- Special thanks to the Firebase community for their support and resources.